emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Nothing but a free online textbook that explains concepts well.

-It’s worth reiterating the point about automating my manual Excel work: <strong>*from nothing, I was up and running with value-adding scripts in six weeks using this resource alone.*</strong>
+It’s worth reiterating the point about my game of chicken: <strong>*from nothing, I was up and running with value-adding scripts in six weeks using this resource alone.*</strong>

 Python is a great starting language because it’s modern, intuitive, and widely used with endless resources and community support.
 It’s also a very powerful language that can do a whole universe of things beyond automating some of your busy work, including build very scalable web applications.